WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * **ALB can balance** between **different ports**.
 This is done by **specifying listeners rules**

+- ALB/NLB enable you to create **self-healing architecture**.
+If you are using **ALB/NLB + ASG combo** your application becomes `self-healing` meaning that if one instance fails it gets replaced and such.

 ### EC2 (Elastic Compute Cloud)

 - resizable compute capacity in the cloud, **virtual machines in the cloud**